CLOSE SEARCH

 Strict filing requirements with Companies House.

-Fresh issue of shares - companies can fund a buyback using proceeds from a new share issue specifically arranged for this purpose.
-The new issue must occur in close proximity to the buyback to maintain the connection between the funding and the purchase.
-This proves particularly useful when the company lacks distributable profits, though it requires willing investors to subscribe for the new shares.
+Issue of new shares - companies can fund a buyback using proceeds from a new share issue specifically arranged for this purpose which is popular when the company lacks distributable profits.

 Low value share buyback - private companies can utilise special rules for small buybacks up to £15,000 or 5% of share capital annually without requiring distributable profits.
 This requires a special shareholder resolution but provides flexibility for smaller transactions, particularly useful for employee share schemes.